mattermost/docs/source/administration/compliance-export.rst

 If the ``--exportFrom`` option is specified with the CLI command, all posts that have been made since the supplied timestamp will be exported.

-If the export is manually executed, and completes, right before the scheduled runtime, the scheduled instance of the job will export all posts that were made since the manual execution finished.
+If the export is manually executed and completed before the scheduled runtime, the scheduled instance of the job will export all posts that were made since the manual execution finished.
 Depending on the time between the two executions, this may be zero posts.